rurulab/rurulab/README.md

 👋 Hey everyone, I'm Ebru
-An aspiring software developer with a growing interest in frontend development and QA testing.While I'm still on my journey to becoming a full-fledged developer, I'm dedicated to learning and improving my skills every day.
+an aspiring software developer with a growing interest in frontend development and QA testing.While I'm still on my journey to becoming a full-fledged developer, I'm dedicated to learning and improving my skills every day.
 I enjoy creating intuitive, responsive web interfaces and ensuring their quality through rigorous testing.

 <p align="center">